home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

 These below instructions are for an installation of Home Assistant Core running in your own Docker environment, which you manage yourself.

-Note that docker comand line option `--net=host` or the compose file equivalent `network_mode: host` must be used to put it on the host's network, otherwise mDNS and UPnP will not work.
+Note that Docker command line option `--net=host` or the compose file equivalent `network_mode: host` must be used to put it on the host's network, otherwise mDNS and UPnP will not work.

 For an installation of Home Assistant Supervised, which includes Home Assistant's add-on ecosystem, see the instructions for installing [Home Assistant Supervised on a generic Linux host](/hassio/installation/#alternative-install-home-assistant-supervised-on-a-generic-linux-host/).